1. Power Supply for SB101/HW101

 12.6V AC @ 6.5A

 The 250/300V supply is regulated with a 6080 (6AS7).
-The rear panel contains the 3 pin mains connector, 11 pin octal socket, mains fuse and utility output socket.
+The rear panel contains the 3 pin mains connector, 11 pin octal socket, mains fuse, Phono for the speaker and a 12 pin utility output socket.

 The valve regulator circuit may be seen here.